 How To Write Work Experience In a Resume That is Catchy Too

 It is important that your work experience section is filled with as many accomplishments as possible.
 One way to make your accomplishment more splendid is by presenting them in numbers.
 Yes!
 Quantify your achievements.
 Having said that, use timespans, percentages, and amounts to quantify.

 Try to use action words as much as possible.
 Remember, the more action words in the section the more it looks impressive.
 In fact, begin your sentences with action words that will make you look results-oriented.

-You can use words like directed, restructured, implemented, to name a few.
+You can use words like directed, restructured, and implemented, to name a few.
 While writing your resume, avoid utilizing the word “was”.
 For instance, instead of writing “Was responsible for the company’s safety” use “researched and implemented new company’s safety standards…” The sentences should not be unnecessarily lengthy.

-Additionally, they should be to-the-point (preferably in bullets.)
+Additionally, they should be to the point (preferably in bullets.)